trezor/trezor-suite/packages/ipc-proxy/README.md

 Usage examples: @trezor/connect and @trezor/coinjoin in @trezor/suite-desktop

-`ipcRenderer.on` listener callback function contains additional param at position 0.
-(Electron.IpcRendererEvent) web callback implementations are not expecting this param therefore `real listener function` needs to be wrapped by another function to strip this param. both `real` and `wrapped` listeners references are stored in electron preload context and used as accordingly.
+<strike>`ipcRenderer.on` listener callback function contains additional param at position 0.
+(Electron.IpcRendererEvent)
+web callback implementations are not expecting this param therefore `real listener function` needs to be wrapped by another function to strip this param. both `real` and `wrapped` listeners references are stored in electron preload context and used as accordingly.</strike> _Not true, since 1.0.1 listeners are stored in renderer context_

 using `ipcRenderer.invoke` and `ipcRenderer.on` event listener and may results with race conditions (possible electron bug)
 expected: set-listener > START > progress > progress > progress > RESULT